Symptom checker

 Contraceptive vaginal ring

-The vaginal ring is an effective hormonal contraceptive method that works in the same way as the pill.
-It can also help control your periods.
+Read about the vaginal ring - a type of contraception (birth control) that works in the same way as the pill and can help control your periods.

 Read more